metral/pulumihome/GitLab-blog-post.md

 ## Deep-linkning to your GitLab projects, branches and commits

-When you run Pulumi in a GitLab-based repo, the pulumi CLI recongizes the correct metadata based on your repository's `remote` configuration and uses that information to enhance your experience on `app.pulumi.com`.
+When you run Pulumi in a GitLab-based repo, the pulumi CLI recognizes the correct metadata based on your repository's `remote` configuration and uses that information to enhance your experience on `app.pulumi.com`.

 Here's an example of a project hosted on gitlab.com.